The Beginners Guide to Backyard Birding: Practice Good Ethics & Show Empathy to Your Backyard Birds

 #4 Do Not Use Live Bait: The fact that this needs to be addressed is deeply disturbing to me.
 We should never, ever sacrifice the life of a living animal for the sake of a picture.
 Enough said on that!

 #6 Look Out for Signs of Distress: If you are photographing or viewing an animal and it appears to be distressed, STOP!
 A perfect example.
 You spot a mockingbird in a tree and decide to move closer to get a better look.
-If it begins to divebomb you and squawking loudly, most likely you are near a nest and causing distress.
+If it begins to divebomb you and squawk loudly, most likely you are near a nest and causing distress.
 Move away!
 My best advice is to do research.
 Know your subjects.
-Before you approach an animal, it is important to learn their habits, such as nesting and breeding seasons, foraging behaviors, need for space and signs of stress.
+Before you approach an animal, it is important to learn its habits, such as nesting and breeding seasons, foraging behaviors, need for space, and signs of stress.
 These vary by species.
-Alarm calls, wide eyes, freezing or flushing may indicate stress.
+Alarm calls, wide eyes, freezing, or flushing may indicate stress.
 If you see such signals, you should back away.

 When we intrude into a bird’s, or any other animal’s nesting area, we are putting unnecessary stress on both parents and chicks and putting them in danger.
 Whether we mean to or not.

 As backyard birders, wildlife photographers, and human beings, don’t you think we owe the nature around us a little respect?
 Whether it’s in a national wildlife refuge, a state park, or even in your backyard.
 Few things in life are more rewarding than being outdoors and experiencing the natural wonders that surround us.
 It’s important to remember that we share this planet with an abundance of wildlife.
 Big and small.
 It is essential to understand the ethics of wildlife photography, as well as birding, and to show empathy to all your backyard visitors.